paladique/Workshop-DataInAzure/README.md

 password: [your Azure SQL password]
   ```

-10. Follow the remaining instructions in the notebook named `Weekly US Infection Rates`
+10. Follow the remaining instructions in the notebook named `Weather and Elevation`

 # Cleanup